-Low blood pressure, also referred to as hypotension, is a commonly faced issue during pregnancy, but it rarely becomes a cause of concern.
-Low BP usually occurs in the first trimester of pregnancy, but for some women it may stretch into the second and third trimesters too.
-Doctors state that for a pregnant mom blood pressure should also be within the healthy range of less than 120/80 mm Hg.
+Pregnancy-related low blood pressure, also known as hypotension, is common but rarely a cause for concern.
+Low BP usually occurs in the first trimester of pregnancy, but for some women it may stretch into the second and third trimesters as well.
+Doctors state that for a pregnant woman, blood pressure should always be within the healthy range of less than 120/80 mm Hg.
 Blood pressure is considered low when it drops below this range.
-In most cases, low blood pressure during pregnancy does not require any specialised or structured treatment, but unnatural fluctuations in blood pressure might be a sign of something really serious with the mom and her baby.
+In most cases, low blood pressure during pregnancy does not require any specialised or structured treatment, but unnatural fluctuations in blood pressure might be a sign of something really serious happening with the mom and her baby.

 1. Blurred vision

 2. Chest pains, nausea, and vomiting

 3. Severe and persistent thirst, despite drinking plenty of water

 5. Cold and moist skin

 6. Breathing difficulty

 Low blood pressure during pregnancy isn’t a cause for concern.
 However, if the mother is experiencing dizziness, episodes of fainting, and other related symptoms, then it may be hinting at a more serious problem.
 When a mother's blood pressure drops rapidly during pregnancy, she may fall, resulting in harm to her baby.
 Low blood pressure is also a hint of an ectopic pregnancy, which is a complicated pregnancy issue that occurs when a fertilized egg implants itself outside the uterus.

 Low blood pressure can be easily diagnosed with the help of the medicines prescribed by the doctor.
 A self-checkup kit is extremely useful for tracking and managing blood pressure.
 However, if the problem continues to persist even after treatment, then you should consult a doctor for a more thorough examination.